 Understanding Google AMP Cache

 Google AMP cache is simply a vault of web documents already validated and approved, anyone can use these documents to facilitate loading speed.

 In effect, the cache is a gateway to mobile internet search engines.
 If you want to offer AMP pages, then you need to go through this cache.
 While the cache can adjust your model of a webpage or even cause analytic attribution to be shared, there are several positives from using this approach:

 • All pages are approved to the same standard

 • Standardization allows pages to be preloaded, dramatically reducing final load times when users search and request them.

 • Provide an array of performance benefits for users.

-• AMP accreditation meaning the user knows it is what it says it is.
-Fast loading and user friendly.
+• AMP accreditation means the user knows it is what it says it is.
+Fast loading and user-friendly.

 Relation Of Accelerated Mobile Pages To SEO

 Speed, that’s it.
 If your website ranks equally with someone else’s for SEO, but the other site loads faster, it will outrank you.
 That means it will appear above yours in the search results and potentially steal customers!